Paul Budde

 The brothers worked on the Très Riches Heure till 1416 when the Duke and the artists died (plague epidemic?).
 Several decades later further work was done by Barthélemy, one of the members of the famous Dutch paining family van Eyck and finally completed by Jean Colombe in 1485.

-In 1379 Philip assisted his father-in-law in suppressing the weaver revolts in Gent he finally defeated them in 1382.
-As a result he became the regent (ruwaard) of Flanders.
-The City of Gent unsuccessfully asked for the help of England to appoint one of their princes as their ruwaard.
-After the deathof Louise de Male in 1384, Philip the Bold became the ruler of both Flanders and Burgundy, Margaretha furthermore brought in territories of Artois, French Compte and Nevers, all bordering the main counties.
-This became the foundation of one of the richest andpolitically most powerful lands in Europe.
+After the death of Louis de Male in 1384, Philip the Bold became the ruler of both Flanders and Burgundy, Margaretha furthermore brought in territories of Artois, Compté and Nevers, all bordering the main county.
+This became the foundation of one of the richest and politically most powerful lands in Europe.
 Situated between France, England and the Holy Roman Empire it was able to profit from that position but at the same time this position also became its downfall a century later.
 Nevertheless also in modern times the Netherlands maintains that position of a middle-power wedged between England, France and Germany.

 Brugge

 By the 15thcentury only northern Italy was economically stronger than Flanders and Brabant.
-Bruggewas the northern metropolis of that age; an international trade and financial centre, dominated by the merchants rather than the nobility.
-One of these families was the family of brokers van der Beurse (literally and appropriately “from the purse”), they also had an inn where many Venetian and Hanseatic merchants stayed.
-Their name became synonym and still is for places elsewhere where similar financial functions were performed; the Bourse.
-I revisited Brugge in 1999 and instantly fell in love with this most beautiful city.
-It rose to power during the 13thcentury but became glorious after the victorious battle of the Gilded Spurs (Gouden Sporenslag) against France in 1302 (See: Popular uprisings)
+Brugge was the northern metropolis of that age; an international trade and financial centre, dominated by the merchants rather than the nobility.
+One of these families was the family of brokers van der Beurse (literally and appropriately “from the purse”), they also had an inn where many Venetian and Hanseatic merchants came together.
+Their name became synonym and still is for places elsewhere where similar financial functions were performed: the Bourse.
+It is one of the most beautiful medieval towns of Europe.

 Philip’s power play in France